peteroupc/peteroupc.github.io/random.md

     - should not be trivially predictable in any of its bits, as far as practical, and
     - must be at least the same size as the PRNG's _state length_.

-    The PRNG's _state length_ must be at least 64 bits and should be at least 128 bits.
+    The PRNG's _state length_ must be at least 64 bits, should be at least 128 bits, and is encouraged to be as high as the implementation can go to remain reasonably fast for most applications.

     The implementation may reseed itself from time to time (using a newly generated seed as described earlier).
 It should do so if the PRNG's _state length_ is less than 238 bits.
 If the implementation reseeds, it should do so before it generates more values than the square root of the PRNG's period without reseeding.
 -  **Speed:** The implementation should select procedures that are reasonably fast for most applications.
 The implementation may instead use an unpredictable-random implementation as long as the method remains at least as fast, in the average case, as the statistical-random implementation it would otherwise use.